Book: God is a Woman

 Lucretia Garfield.
 Library Of Congres

-And so, the Bride of Christ may have been God in the person of Mary Magdalene.
-She may have made Jesus believe that he was Adam reincarnated and that She was Eve reincarnated, that Eve did not come from Adam’s rib but that Eve gave birth to Adam, and that they were an eternal couple from the beginning of Creation until the End of Times.
-The Gospels show evidence of a sex change performed on God.
-For instance, Christians are born of God (John 1:13).
+You can smell a rat here.
+And it is a huge and smelly one.
+Christians claim that God is love.
+Jews and Muslims don’t.
+Do they not worship the same deity?
+Is there something missing that Jesus’ inner circle knew about?
+And is it the identity of the Bride?
+That is indeed the case.
+The Bride of Christ was God in the person of Mary Magdalene.
+She was one of God’s avatars.
+She made Jesus believe he was Adam reincarnated and that She was Eve reincarnated, that Eve didn’t come from Adam’s rib but that Eve gave birth to Adam, and that they were an eternal couple living from the beginning of Creation until the End of Times.
+That is why Jesus believed he was the Son of God.

 Here I am, I’m the master of your destiny